 After the match has been agreed to by birth and adoptive parents, a match staffing meeting will occur with at least three members of the Spirit of Faith Adoptions staff.
 A representative of the Ohio Department of Job and Family Services will be invited to attend, and at that time, all known needs of the child will be shared with the staff.
 This meeting must take place prior to the adoption consent being signed by the birth parents.

-Prior to the time that the child is placed with you, Spirit of Faith will provide you with information about the child and any identified or anticipated special needs.
-We will also discuss with you resources that are available to assist you in making an informed decision about the placement.
+Prior to the time that the child is placed with you, Spirit of Faith Adoptions will provide you with information about the child and any identified or anticipated special needs.
+We will also discuss resources that are available to assist you in making an informed decision about the placement.
 That information will include:

 - Child Study Inventory - The information disclosed to the adoptive parents shall include all background information available on the child in accordance with rule 5101:2-48-21 of the Ohio Administrative Code.